 CHILD, Inc. provides all full-time employees with a comprehensive benefits package.

-100% employer paid individual dental coverage.
-Family coverage is available but requires an employee contribution.
+Employer paid dental coverage for employee only.
+Family coverage is available but requires a contribution.

 Employer Paid Group Life Insurance and Long-Term Disability Insurance